Long Struggling Already Amid Pandemic, Al & Joe's Deli In Franklin Park Has Its Tip Jar Stolen

 “I went to go put a tip in the tip jar, which we keep up on the counter at the front – and the tip jar was gone,” Gapastione said, “and my first response was, ‘Hey, where’d the tip jar go?’”

 Gapastione estimates there was close to $200 inside.
-It was money that would have gone his employees – like the teen who works to help his mom after they lost his dad to cancer, and the single mom raising two little kids.
+It was money that would have gone to his employees – like the teen who works to help his mom after they lost his dad to cancer, and the single mom raising two little kids.

 “My employees are the key to our success.
 Without them, we are nothing,” Gapastione said.
 “They are the ones, even though I’m here all the time, they are the ones that are interacting.
-They’re the ones that develop relationships with customers.
+They’re the ones that develop relationships with customers.”

 Since the theft, Al & Joe’s has seen an overwhelming amount of support from those very customers.